willfindlay/adaptivesec-F2020/journal/07-oct-6th.md

 ## A Clinical Study of Risk Factors Related to Malware Infection

+It's pretty cool to see the approach outlined in the previous paper being more or less applied in practice here.
+Based on the presented results, it seems like the clinical trial was indeed a successful endeavour.
+One thing that sort of disappointed me (although it is completely understandable) is how few participants were involved in the study.
+It would have been interesting to see how well this methodology scales up in practice (in the first paper, they were discussing multi-million-dollar studies with thousands of participants).

+I was surprised by some of the ethnographic results presented in the related work section, particularly the age demographics for infection risk.
+I would have expected that older people would be more susceptible to infection, when in reality the evidence seems pretty clear that it is in fact young people who are most susceptible.
+On the other hand, I was not at all surprised to learn that Windows users are more susceptible than users of other operating systems.

 ## Other Project Updates

 - Been building out the bibliography for my literature review this week